ckhmer1/node-red-contrib-alexa-virtual-smarthome/README.md

 ---
 ## Prerequisites

+1. A host reachable from Amazon Alexa with a fixed IP address or a domain name with a fixed IP address or a domain name with the dynamic DNS server (refers to this in instructions as YOUR_DOMAIN) e.g. your_domain.it.
-1. A 'real' SSL certificate e.g. from [Let’s Encrypt](https://letsencrypt.org).
+2. A 'real' SSL certificate for the host e.g. from [Let’s Encrypt](https://letsencrypt.org).
-2. A reverse proxy, like nginx, forwarding the Amazon request to the Node-RED server.
+3. A reverse proxy, like nginx, forwarding the Amazon request to the Node-RED server.
-3. Forward TCP traffic coming in from the Internet to your reverse proxy server.
+4. Forward TCP traffic coming in from the Internet to your reverse proxy server.
-4. An updated NodeJS version.
+5. Node-RED installed using an updated NodeJS version.
-5. An Amazon developer account (use the same username used in the Amazon Alexa App or devices).
+6. An Amazon developer account [Amazon Developer](https://developer.amazon.com) (use the same username used in the Amazon Alexa App or devices).
-6. An Amazon Web Service (AWS) account (use the same username used in the Amazon Alexa App or devices).
+7. An Amazon Web Service (AWS) account [AWS console](https://console.aws.amazon.com) (use the same username used in the Amazon Alexa App or devices).

 ---
 ## Setup Instructions